simgrid/simgrid/docs/source/Start_your_own_project.rst

 MPI projects should include ``find_package (MPI)`` in CMakeLists.txt.
 Then, the variables ``MPI_C_COMPILER``, ``MPI_CXX_COMPILER``, and ``MPI_Fortran_COMPILER`` should
 point to the full path of smpicc, smpicxx, and smpiff respectively.
-Example:
+It is however not advised to set these variables from the CMakeLists.txt file directly.
+In addition, you may need to set ``SMPI_PRETEND_CC=1`` to please cmake when it tests the compiler.

 .. code-block:: console

-   $ cmake -DMPI_C_COMPILER=/opt/simgrid/bin/smpicc -DMPI_CXX_COMPILER=/opt/simgrid/bin/smpicxx -DMPI_Fortran_COMPILER=/opt/simgrid/bin/smpiff .
+   $ SMPI_PRETEND_CC=1 cmake -DMPI_C_COMPILER=/opt/simgrid/bin/smpicc -DMPI_CXX_COMPILER=/opt/simgrid/bin/smpicxx -DMPI_Fortran_COMPILER=/opt/simgrid/bin/smpiff .

 Building your project with Makefile